hakemz91/OPWSL/README.md

 ## How to Change Model

 The default model is the one that is working right now.
-Somehow if using another GPTQ quantized model, it will have problem.
+Somehow if using another 4 bit GPTQ quantized model, it will have problem.
 But the current model is smart enough for talking with your document.
 Maybe in future I will fix that.

 ## Forked from awesome original LocalGPT
 https://github.com/PromtEngineer/localGPT